tatumio/tatum-php/docs/Api/GasPumpApi.md

 ## ~~`generateCustodialWallet()`~~

+### Description

 {: .warning }
 > 🚫 **DEPRECATED**
 >
 > ~~**POST** `/v3/blockchain/sc/custodial`~~
 >
 > This method is no longer supported.

+Generate a custodial wallet address

+**This API is deprecated.

+To start with the gas pump, use the API for precalculating the gas pump addresses.**

+ **If you built your gas pump solution using this API and the API for generating a gas pump wallet address, you can still use this API for creating more custodial addresses for your solution.
+However, we recommend that you switch to the API for precalculating the gas pump addresses**.

+ **2 credits per API call**

+ Generate new gas pump smart contract address on the blockchain.
+It's possible to enable tokens, which should be detected and supported on that address.
+This address enables custodial providers to receive native assets, ERC20 / ERC721 / ERC1155 tokens on behalf of their customers on dedicated blockchain address, but in the same time it can initiate transfer of those assets away.

+ Gas required for the transfer from that address is going to be deducted from the providers address - the one, which was used to generate the address on the blockchain.

+ There are multiple options, how this address can be setup - it cannot be changed in the future:

+<ul> <li>Native assets only - ETH, BSC, CELO, MATIC, ONE, TRX</li> <li>Native assets + ERC20 tokens</li> <li>Native assets + ERC721 tokens</li> <li>Native assets + ERC1155 tokens - TRON does not support 1155 standard</li> <li>Native assets + ERC20 + ERC721 tokens</li> <li>Native assets + ERC20 + ERC1155 tokens - TRON does not support 1155 standard</li> <li>Native assets + ERC721 + ERC1155 tokens - TRON does not support 1155 standard</li> <li>Native assets + ERC20 + ERC721 + ERC1155 tokens - TRON does not support 1155 standard</li> </ul>

+ All of these options could be enabled with a batch mode as well - in 1 transaction, it is possible to transfer multiple different assets from that address, e.g. ETH + USDC + ERC721 token.
+Without batch mode, 3 separate transaction must have been performed.

+ This operation deploys a smart contract on the blockchain.
+More assets you will support, more intial gas will be used for address creation.
+Batch mode adds more gas for every type.

+ This API is supported for the following blockchains:

+<ul> <li>BNB Smart Chain</li> <li>Celo</li> <li>Ethereum</li> <li>Harmony</li> <li>Polygon</li> <li>TRON (except for Multi Tokens)</li> </ul>

 [Back to top](#top)